RaSan147/Web-leach/.github/ISSUE_TEMPLATE/-cli-.md

 ---
 name: "[CLI]"
 about: All issues on CLI python files
-title: "[CLI] Issue or Suggestion on python files Web leach"
+title: "[CLI] Issue or Suggestion on Web leach python files"
 labels: ''
 assignees: ''